hot-chain/hotchain/README.md

 * hotc-walletd - HOTC wallet
 * launcher - application for nodes network composing and deployment; [more on launcher](https://github.com/HOTCIO/hotc/blob/master/testnet.md)

+<a name="singlenode"></a>
 ### Creating and launching a single-node testnet

 After successfully building the project, the `hotcd` binary should be present in the `programs/hotcd` directory.
-Go ahead and run `hotcd` -- it will probably exit with an error, but if not, close it immediately with Ctrl-C. Note that `hotcd` created a directory named `data-dir` containing the default configuration (`config.ini`) and some other internals.
+Go ahead and run `hotcd` -- it will probably exit with an error, but if not, close it immediately with <kbd>Ctrl-C</kbd>.
+Note that `hotcd` created a directory named `data-dir` containing the default configuration (`config.ini`) and some other internals.
 This default data storage path can be overridden by passing `--data-dir /path/to/data` to `hotcd`.

 Edit the `config.ini` file, adding the following settings to the defaults already in place: